We tested some of our hammocks, various ropes and splicing configurations to see how much strength it would take to break them.

 - Never jump in a hammock.

 When we tested our Whoopie Slings and Whoopie Frings together, we had to use a large ground mounted horizontal test machine.
 For safety reasons, we chose not to stand too close to capture it well enough on video, so all we have are photos.
-Maybe we'll test miniaturized versions that fit in the safer vertical test machine.
+For shorter rope configurations, we tested smaller versions in an enclosed test machine.

 Orange Paradise Starter Hammock with Dyneema rope suspension.